Naomi Osaka comes back, beats Azarenka for 2nd US Open title - WHIZ News

 Instead, a polite smattering of claps from several hands marked such moments.

-Osaka was making the sort of mistakes she avoided almost entirely in recent matches.

-It seemed, in contrast, as if Azarenka couldn’t put a ball anywhere but where she wanted.
-She would race into position, always arrive on time, and strike deep groundstrokes to the corners.
-More often than not, points would end with a flub from Osaka, and the first set was over in a blink.
+Azarenka led early thanks to terrific returning and let-no-ball-by defense, stretching points until Osaka missed.
+And she repeatedly missed; the first set was over in a blink.

 Azarenka broke early in the second set, too, to lead 2-0.
-The question shifted from “Who will win?” to “Might this be the most lopsided women’s final at the U.S. Open since the professional era began in 1968?”
+The question shifted from “Who will win?” to “Might this be the most lopsided U.S. Open final?”

-She broke back to get on even terms, then again to go ahead 4-3 in the second set when Azarenka’s increasing miscues led to a wide backhand.

-Here’s how Osaka transformed the match: She stepped closer to the baseline, redirecting shots more quickly and forcefully.
-It didn’t help Azarenka that she didn’t maintain her form from the first set — who could have? — and began hitting the ball less stridently.
+Except Osaka made subtle changes that altered the match.
+She stepped closer to the baseline, redirecting shots more immediately and forcefully.
+Azarenka began hitting the ball less stridently, making mistakes she avoided earlier.

-So much of this was about Osaka’s transformation from shaky to sure-footed.
-She had just five winners in the first set, 16 in the second.
-And talk about cleaning up her act: She went from 13 unforced errors to merely five.
+Osaka went from producing merely five winners in the first set, to piling up 29 the rest of the way.
+And talk about cleaning up her act: She went from 13 unforced errors in the first set to only five in the second.

 In the third, Azarenka was the unsettled one, double-faulting to set up break points, then netting a forehand to close a 17-stroke exchange to fall behind 3-1.